[Reading time: 3 minutes]

 5. Train your staff.

 - Your staff are your weakest link.
-It’s no different than your home – Alarm systems and locks mean nothing if the occupants just let anyone in.
+It’s no different than your home – Alarm systems and locks mean nothing if the occupants will let anyone in.

-- Train your staff so they are aware of how criminals deceive people just like them every single day.
+- Train your staff so they are aware of how criminals will target them.

 6. Find someone who can continue to advise you on cybersecurity